ishan-walia/DuoTrack/README.md

 - No email / password
 - Just enter **Room ID** and start tracking

+## 🏆 Why DuoTrack?

+- No login, no data misuse
+- Works even when phone is locked
+- Very low battery usage
+- Real-time smooth tracking
+- Perfect for friends, couples & families
+- Works even on slow internet

 ### 🔄 Background Tracking
 - Works when app minimized
 - Works when screen locked